jonnonz1/nz-statute-book/acts/public/2016/child-protection-child-sex-offender-government-agency-registration-act-2016.md

   (b) the chief executive of the Department of Corrections.

 ### 13 Notices to be given when registrable offender ceases to be in custody
-As soon as practicable before or after a registrable offender who has been in custody for 14 or more consecutive days ceases to be in custody, whether in respect of a qualifying offence or otherwise, the chief executive of the Department of Corrections must give written notice to the offender of—
+As soon as practicable before or after a registrable offender who has been in custody for 14 or more days ceases to be in custody, whether in respect of a qualifying offence or otherwise, the chief executive of the Department of Corrections must give written notice to the offender of—
   (a) the offender’s reporting obligations; and
   (b) the penalties for failing to comply with those obligations.

 ### 14 Notices may be given by Commissioner
-The Commissioner may, if he or she suspects that a registrable offender may not have received notice, or may otherwise be unaware, of the offender’s reporting obligations, cause written notice to be given to the offender of—
+The Commissioner may, if they suspect that a registrable offender may not have received notice, or may otherwise be unaware, of the offender’s reporting obligations, cause written notice to be given to the offender of—
   (a) the offender’s reporting obligations; and
   (b) the penalties for failing to comply with those obligations.